MAJIDNISAR/MAJIDNISAR.github.io/_posts/2022-08-20-cat-named-cat.md

 permalink: /blog/cat-named-cat/
 date: 2022-08-20 12:00:00 -0500
 ---
-#“Cat named Cat - There is an Aha behind the Ha-Ha…”

 Humour is a multi-tool, a swiss army knife.
 It enables you to connect with your audience, it can alleviate tension, elevate status, and persuade others to your point of view, and it can do so & much more.
 While humour can help you and your message stand out, most of us are hesitant to use it, particularly in our professional lives.

 The epiphany of having a cat named cat or people believing that we do.
 Although it is quite funny and clever the idea of having a cat named cat, but the joke will not last, and will have short shelf life.